Data Frames - Part 2

 show()

-The result is that the correlation between columns ‘Height’ and ‘Weight’ is the strongest and presumably higher than could be expected if these two measures were independent.
-We can confirm this by plotting a scatter plot for these two columns and compare to the scatter plot for (original) columns 2 (Height) and 5 (Diastolic blood pressure):
+The result is that the correlation between columns ‘Height’ and ‘Weight’ is the strongest, and presumably higher than would be expected if these two measures were independent.
+We can confirm this by plotting a scatter plot for these two columns, and refer to the scatter plot for columns 2 (Height) and 5 (Diastolic blood pressure):

-Calculate and plot the correlation matrix of the first five columns as above based on the Spearman rank correlation coefficient.
-It is based on the ranking of values instead of their numerical values as for the Pearson coefficient.
-Spearman therefore tests for tests for monotonic relationships whereas Pearson tests for linear relationships.
+Calculate and plot the correlation matrix of the first five columns, as above, based on the Spearman rank correlation coefficient.
+This is based on the ranking of values instead of their numerical values as for the Pearson coefficient.
+Spearman therefore tests for monotonic relationships, whereas Pearson tests for linear relationships.

 from scipy.stats import spearmanr